-You like the improved aesthetics and safety. " The proposed landscaping and greening.
+You like the improved aesthetics and safety.

 Your concerns and what you would like improved (22 responses): " Concerns about the shared paths.

 Some of you mentioned concerns about cyclists sharing the path with people who use mobility aids or parents with prams. - " Some concerns about connectivity, particularly to Ferrars Street. - " Some concerns about vegetation maintenance around MSAC.